A-C-Concepts/Froggy/readme.md

 - [x] Learn the basics of blender
     - [x] Modeling the tool precisely
+        - [ ] Modeling the last tool version
     - [x] Create / Apply textures and shadings
     - [x] Create a scene with the tool and make a good quality rendering
     - [x] Exported the file in gltf